Causally constrained quantum operator dynamics: Local conserved quantities

 The previous theorem establishes the general condition for existing conserved quantities as illustrated on \Cref{fig:venn_diagram}.
 From this splitting of operator space, there can be conserved quantities which don't participate in the dynamics of the $L-R$ coupling and therefore are conserved (these are independent subsystems in the circuit).
 For operators which do participate in the coupling, the conserved quantities are determined from the intersection of Abelian sub-algebras of $\mathcal{A}, \mathcal{B}$ with the commutants.

-For non-Abelian embedded algebras, the wall can be constructed so that not every element of the algebra is conserved.
-Under \Cref{thm:left_right_closure}, if one chooses the right-localised algebra $\mathcal{B}_C$ to be equal to $\comm(\mathcal{A}_C)$, then the conserved charges are the centre of the embedded algebra $\mathcal{C} = \comm(\mathcal{A}_C)\cap \comm(\mathcal{B}_C) = Z(\mathcal{A}_C)$ (see \Cref{app:commutants}).
-However, a finite non-Abelian algebra is always the direct sum of full matrix blocks (see \Cref{app:rep_theory}) which have trivial centre spanning only the identity \cite{Bény2020}.
+For non-abelian embedded algebras, the wall can be constructed so that not every element of the algebra is conserved.
+Under \Cref{thm:left_right_closure}, if one chooses the right-localised algebra $\mathcal{B}_C$ to be equal to $\comm_C(\mathcal{A}_C)$, then the conserved charges are the centre of the embedded algebra $\mathcal{C} = \comm_C(\mathcal{A}_C)\cap \comm_C(\mathcal{B}_C) = Z(\mathcal{A}_C)$ (see \Cref{app:commutants}).
+However, a finite non-abelian algebra is always the direct sum of full matrix blocks (see \Cref{app:rep_theory}) which have trivial centre spanning only the identity \cite{Bény2020}.
 In these cases, the conserved operators are the Abelian algebra generated by the projectors to the irreducible matrix blocks which is strictly lower dimensional than the full matrix block.

 Local operators translated in time (but not in space) up-to a phase are sometimes referred to as still-\enquote*{solitons} in the literature which lead to non-ergodic evolution in dual-unitary circuit dynamics \cite{Bertini2020_op_ent1, Bertini2020_op_ent2, HoldenDye2025fundamentalcharges}.
 Some wall instances will feature these solitons (up to the gauge freedom discussed in the previous section) with an Abelian embedded algebra.
 However, the bounded light cone constraint is more general in that there can be instances where there is central-local operator space fragment which is decoupled from the left/right subsystems and therefore do not have a local charge.
 In these instances, the operator space is split fragments that commute at the central subsystem but are not separable both at $L-C$ and $R-C$ boundary.
+In these instances, there is a \enquote*{hidden} subsystem which will link these instances to error-correcing codes.
 We will see an example of this in the following section.